 How We Score Foods

-The AquaIndex Score evaluates each food across three dimensions, totaling up to 100 points.
-All scoring rules are transparent and based on objective data—no paid placements or hidden biases.
+Each food is scored across three components that add up to 100 points.
+Rules are transparent and based on declared nutrition data and ingredient lists—no paid placements or hidden biases.

 40